c4tch/Salesforce-Apex-Test-Framework/README.md

 New: c_TestFactory.make( **myObject.class**, new sObject(values)); // note the mandatory .class extention denoting a Type

 #### Simple!

+### A new Profile for automation bypass
+When inserting test data, sometimes it can help to not fire any triggers or workflow rules.
+This framework includes a way to do this, but needs some config and code to connect it together.

+In c_TestFactoryStandardUsers you will see **UnitTestSetupUser**, which has a profile **Test Factory Data Creator**.
+The idea is to **create some Custom Permissions, like "ByPass Automation"** for example, and apply these to the Profile in Setup.
+Once you have this, edit the entry criteria for your triggers, validation rules, process builders etc. to check for this custom permission, and exit if it is present.

+If you create a **UnitTestSetupUser** and use it in your @TestSetup methods, you will now find that your automation is neatly bypassed and your data inserted "as is".
+This will speed up the time for running tests massively.
+It may not be ideal in all situations, however when generating bulk test data it can be a very good idea if you are not testing automation at the same time.

+To check for custom permissions in formula use this: $Permision.Custom_Permission_API_Name

+In code: Boolean hasCustomPermission = FeatureManagement. checkPermission(' your_custom_permission_api_name ');

+If you have any problems with the profile contained in this package, consider removing it and re-creating it (with the same name) by cloning from a System Admin profile.
+By using the same name, the framework should still pick it up.

 ## Outstanding Issues?
 ONE - sadly Polymorphic field references in Apex can't hold sObjects, so when wiring up WhoId or WhatId on Task for example you will get errors :(